Razer Cobra HyperSpeed

 surface compatibility: 4.8, based on 1 review

-Surface compatibility has direct evidence from one review, which said the mouse worked equally well across mouse mat, glass, wood, and plastic surfaces.
+Surface compatibility is strongly supported by one review that tested the mouse across mouse wheel, glass, wood, and plastic surfaces.

 • 4.7